Who doesn’t like fast food?

 Well!
 You will definitely come back tomorrow for some exercise, Right?

 Definitely, but first I must have some pizza, so I can get another one of those 8-day free passes.

 See what I did there, repeat business for the restaurant.

-My next request, which is even more important than the first one is for the restaurants to supply its customers with lounge chairs to take a nap for say an hour minimum.
+My next request is even more important than the first one.
+It is for restaurants to supply its customers with lounge chairs to take a nap, for an hour minimum, after the meal.

-That being settled, what would blow our collective minds is if the very chairs we sat on to have our meal were to transform into the lounge chairs once our meal was finished.
+That being settled, what would blow our collective minds is if the very chairs we sat on to have our meal were to transform into the lounge chairs once the food was finished.

 I mean seriously how cool would that be?